liaoherui/StrainScan/README.md

     -o, --output_dir              The output directory.
 (Default: ./StrainScan_Result) -k, --kmer_size               The size of k-mer, should be odd number.
 (Default: k=31) -l, --low_dep                 This parameter can be set to "1" if the sequencing depth of input data is very low (e.g. < 5x).
 For super low depth ( < 1x ), you can use "-l 2" (default: -l 0)
     -p,	--plasmid_mode		  If this parameter is set to 1, the intra-cluster searching process will search possible plasmids using short contigs (<100000 bp) in strain genomes, which are likely to be plasmids.
+                                  If this parameter is set to 2, the intra-cluster searching process will search possible plasmids or strains using given reference genomes by "-r".
-Reference genome sequences (-r) are required if this mode is used. (default: -p 0)
-    -r, --ref_genome		  The dir of reference genomes of identified cluster or all strains.
+    				  Reference genome sequences (-r) are required if this mode is used. (default: -p 0) -r, --ref_genome		  The dir of reference genomes of identified cluster or all strains.
 If plasmid_mode is used, then this parameter is required.
     -e, --extraRegion_mode	  If this parameter is set to 1, the intra-cluster searching process will search possible strains and return strains with extra regions (could be different genes, SNVs or SVs to the possible strains) covered. (default: -e 0)
     -s, --minimum_snv_num         The minimum number of SNVs during the iterative matrix multiplication at Layer-2 identification.
 (Default: s=40)